-To use Appeon Client functions in Appeon-deployed applications, refer to the Appeon Client Functions or AppeonExtFuncs object section in the Appeon Workarounds Guide in Appeon Help for more detail.
+To use Appeon Client functions in Appeon-deployed applications, refer to Appeon Client Functions or AppeonExtFuncs object in the Appeon Workarounds Guide for more detail.

-6.4 Loading an application in Sybase Enterprise Portal
+6.3 Loading an application in Sybase Enterprise Portal

 Sybase Enterprise Portal (EP) is an open and scalable portal framework that provides an intuitive, secure and customized environment for end-users; rapid development and deployment tools for developers; and an easy-to-use console for administrators.
 Appeondeployed applications can run in Sybase Enterprise Portal or Unwired Accelerator.
-For more description about Sybase Enterprise Portal or Unwired Accelerator, refer to http://www.sybase.com/products/mobilesolutions/unwiredaccelerator.

-6.4.2 Restrictions on supporting Enterprise Portal
+6.3.1 Restrictions on supporting Enterprise Portal